pivotal/docs-tap/application-accelerator/creating-accelerators/spel-samples.hbs.md

 This example uses RegEx to match a string of letters that ends with a capital Z and any number of digits.
 If this condition is fulfilled, the text is replaced in the file, `file.txt`.

 ## <a id="dealing-with-string-array"></a>Dealing with string arrays

 Options with a `dataType` of `[string]` come out as an array of strings.

-To use them and for example format the result as a bulleted list, it is possible to use the Java `static String.join()` method, like so:
+To use them and for example, format the result as a bulleted list.
+It might to use the Java `static String.join()` method, such as:

 ```yaml
 accelerator: